imikimi/art-ery-pusher/README.md

 ## Usage

-Other than initialization and configuration (see below), the only thing you have to do is add PusherPipelineMixin to every ArtEry.Pipeline you want to participate in ArtEryPusher notifications for created, updated or deleted records:
+Other than init and config (see below), the only thing you have to do is add PusherPipelineMixin to every ArtEry.Pipeline you want to participate in ArtEryPusher notifications for created, updated or deleted records:

 ```coffeescript
 {PusherPipelineMixin} = require 'art-ery-pusher'